A history of hyperinflation from Angola to Zimbabwe via the USA...

 The Romans were probably the first to obey their own monetary laws limiting the supply of coins.
 As a result for 178 years there is no evidence of demonetization.
 On the contrary, the value of money increased in value as did the population and economy.

 This changed during the Second Punic War.
-Hannibal and his legendary elephants conquered from Carthage in North America, through silver rich Spain, to the Roman copper mines in northern Italy (modern-day Tuscany) and threatened Rome from the north.
+Hannibal and his legendary elephants conquered from Carthage in North Africa, through silver rich Spain, to the Roman copper mines in northern Italy (modern-day Tuscany) and threatened Rome from the north.
 In response, the Romans began to over-issue underweight and overvalued coinage to finance the massive military effort which was required to repulse the enemy.

 What came out afterwards was a very different Rome.
 It was much more militarist and expansionist in order to support its large military.
 Within 100 years Rome's republican politics had subsided into what was effectively dictatorship.